knee-cola/react-redux-training/README.md

 ### Normalized state - See Also

 * [Normalizr](https://github.com/paularmstrong/normalizr) - a helper library which transforms non-normalized data in it's normalized form - typically used with a web service response, which returns nested data

+## Router & Redux

+The question here is how a Router can be used with Redux.
+The simplest answer is **don't mix the two**, which means that Router is not aware of Redux and Redux is not aware of Router.
+Changes to the state have do not affect the router and changes to the route don't affect the state (no Actions get fired).

+The **net effect** of this that **the whole state is no longer stored in the Redux** - a part of it is stored in the Router.

+In our soultion (counters) the app takes information from both sources:

+* from Router
+	* in components to determin if a NavBar button is selected
+	* in container event handlers - to determin which counter to increment
+* from Redux
+	* in components to get the list of NavBar buttons which need to be rendered

 # ToDo